thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

           "2@2015-08-06T10:56:12@IHYWLODR3RDGHIAJRRNREH7MIQ" ]

     The first element is an incrementing revision number, the second one is a timestamp in some random timezone and the third one is the couchdb object id of the user to blame.
-As usual, don't expect these to *always* actually follow that format as `the parsing code in BtsmodelFactoryImpl.java`_ made to fail silently.
+Don't expect these to *always* actually follow that format as `the parsing code in BtsmodelFactoryImpl.java`_ made to fail silently.
+There don't seem to be any inconsistencies so far but I would not rely on that.

     In the java domain these revisions are represented by eclipsey `BTSRevision`_ objects.

     ..
 ATTENTION::

-        The CouchDB user ID in some cases is some random-looking string, but in some cases it is the user's login name.
+        For accounts migrated from an older version of the BTS, the CouchDB user ID is a random string.
+For new accounts it is the user's login name.

     ..
 ATTENTION: